awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 Below are some example MIME multi\-part files that you can use to create your own\.

 **Note**
-If you add user data to a launch template in the Amazon EC2 console, you can paste it in as plain text, or upload from a file\.
+If you add user data to a launch template in the Amazon EC2 console, you can paste it in as plaintext, or upload from a file\.
 If you use the AWS CLI or an AWS SDK, you must first `base64` encode the user data and submit that string as the value of the `UserData` parameter when you call [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html), as shown in the JSON below\.

 ```
 {